shinobi5/panthor/README.md

 The intention is to kick the project off using both [node](https://nodejs.org/en/) and [deno](https://deno.land/) while gradually transitioning the project completely to deno (scripts, tools, package handling etc).

-The main use case for node at the moment is to publish the packages to npm and to utilise workspaces in [yarn](https://yarnpkg.com/) while utilising a tool like [lerna](https://github.com/lerna/lerna) (only available on node).
+The main use case for node at the moment is for publishing the packages to npm and utilising workspaces in [yarn](https://yarnpkg.com/) while using a tool like [lerna](https://github.com/lerna/lerna) (only available on node).